eudoxia0/eudoxia0.github.io/article/_posts/2025-05-22-look-for-cartesian-products.md

 We have $n$ operating systems and $m$ applications.
 If an application developer wants to have the largest possible market, they don't have to write $n$ versions of their application: for Windows, macOS, Linux, iOS, Android, etc. because the web is the intermediate layer.
 They need only write a single web application.
 So instead of $nm$ native applications, we have $n$ native browsers plus $m$ web applications.

-c.f. the 80s, Infocom building a VM.
+c.f. the 80s, Infocom building a VM for their games.

 # Open Problems

 This section lists Cartesian problems waiting to be factored.

 ## Package Management

+$n$ operating systems, $m$ applications / libraries.

 Every operating system has at least one package manager: NuGet for Windows, Homebrew for macOS, apt-get / yum / nix for Linux.
 And, additionally, every programming language has its own package manager, and its own infrastructure for package repositories.